 Rainforests help control the Earth’s climate by taking carbon dioxide, a greenhouse gas, from the air and giving out oxygen.
 They also control the temperature and weather by releasing moisture into the air, forming clouds, and reflecting sunlight.

-Sharing interesting facts about rainforest for kids can increase their interest in nature and the need to protect nature.
+Sharing interesting facts about rainforests for kids can increase their interest in nature and the need to protect nature.
+Nature coloring pages featuring rainforest scenes can further engage them by allowing them to visualize and interact with these concepts creatively.
 Temperate rainforests can be near temperate coasts and tropical rainforests near the equator.
 Tropical rainforests may have more plants due to rain and a warmer climate.
 Temperate rainforests have comparatively lesser plants due to extreme cold weather.
 Due to heavy rainfall, tropical rainforests have the largest rivers, such as the Amazon, the Congo, and the Mekong.
 Insects are the major living creatures in tropical rainforests, and Australian rainforests have more flowers than anywhere else in the world.

 Rainforests are the habitat of many plants, birds, and animal species and natural resources.
 However, rapid urbanization is affecting these rainforests.
 The following infographic includes interesting facts about rainforests.
 You can share them with your children to make them interested in environmental protection.